- About Us

 For more information about the on-site WTA Programs, please contact the WOCN Society at email@example.com.

 The WTA Program is offered to non-BSN, LPN/LVNs and medics, but attendance is not limited to those levels of practice.
 Any licensed nurse is eligible and will receive continuing education contact hours.
+Licenses physical therapists and PTAs are also eligible to receive continuing competency units upon completion of the course.
 All other attendees will obtain a certificate of completion upon successful completion of the program.

 The WTA Program provides nurses with the basic education and skills that prepare them to focus on direct care and to work under the direction of a WOC specialty nurse, WOC advanced practice registered nurse (APRN) or physician.
 Acknowledging the ever growing demand for wound care services in all health care settings, including military services, the WOCN Society developed this course to:

-Note: Continuing Education (CE) Contact Hours provided only for nurses.
+Note: Continuing Education (CE) Contact Hours provided only for nurses, physical therapists, and physical therapist assistants.

 Yes.
 This would be an excellent program for these teams.